theweebcoders/CommercialBreaker/README.md

 You set these variables in the .env file in the CommercialBreaker folder.
 You can see an example of this in the example.env file already in the folder.

 ## The web interface is incomplete

-### Logining into Plex (Absolution)

-When you click the "Login with Plex" button, a new window will open to log in to Plex... unless you are running this in a docker container.
-If you are running this in a docker container, you will need to look at the log and find the URL to log in to Plex.
-You will need to copy this URL and paste it into a browser.
-We are working on a fix for this, but for now, this is how you do it.

 ### Flex